Ensembl/ensembl-client/README.md

 - `npm run storybook` - Starts the Storybook application

 ### Development and testing
-- `npm run copy-dotenv` - Makes a copy of `.env.example` file named as `.env` in case it doesn't exist.
-This command will always run before `serve:dev`.
-- `npm run serve:dev` - This does the same as `npm start`.
-The latter is actually an alias to this script.
 - `npm run lint` - Runs both `lint:scripts` and `lint:style`.
 - `npm run lint:scripts` - Runs ESLint against all typescript files to make sure they conform to the style guide.
 - `npm run lint:styles` - Runs `stylelint` against SCSS files to make sure they conform to the style guide.